Featured Articles

 First, think about the problem you’re trying to solve and build everything from there.
 That requires you to work backward from a mindset that tends to focus more on the reason you want to build the app.

-Pulling your attention away from the reason and more towards the issue allows you to stretch out the complete picture.
+Pulling your attention away from the reason and toward the issue allows you to fill out the complete picture.
 A young feature set that begins by addressing the problem will adequately display all the necessary pieces that fit together, as well as the levels of complexity that make up its DNA.

 THE SLOW AND STEADY PROCESS